kmlv/_mkdocs_reveal/hft_doc_slides/docs/index.md

 --------------------------------------------------------

-##  Market formats - CDA
+##  Market formats

-* Baseline market format: the Continuous Double Auction (CDA)
+* Baseline market format: Continuous Double Auction (CDA)

     * Organizes trade in nearly all major exchanges.

-    * Orders are processed immediately with strict price-time priority
+    * Orders processed immediately with price-time priority.

-    * => speed technology is crucial.
+    * Speed technology is crucial.

 <!--The baseline market format is the Continuous Double Auction (CDA) which organizes trade in near all major exchanges around the world.
 Since under CDA trading occurs at any moment and orders are processed with price-time priority, speed technology is crucial.-->

 --------------------------------------------------------

-##  Market formats - Alternatives
+##  Market formats

 * Three alternative formats attempt to reduce the incentives for speed.

-    1. IEX: delays incoming orders by 350 $\mu$S, allows hidden, “pegged” orders;
+    1. IEX: delays incoming orders by 350 $\smash{\mu}$s, allows hidden, “pegged” orders.

-    2. EBS: within a narrow time window, randomizes the sequence in which orders are processed;
+    2. EBS: within a narrow time window, randomizes the sequence in which orders are processed.

     3. Frequent batch auction (FBA): equal priority to orders received in the same batch (e.g. a tenth of a second).